itssamuelrowe/binarystars/content/basics-of-java/understanding-keywords.md

 | transient      | try          | void      | volatile   | while  |
 | _ (underscore) |              |           |            |        |

 Some words are sometimes, incorrectly, assumed as keywords.
-In any case, they’re reserved in the same way as keywords.
+In any case, they're reserved in the same way as keywords.

  * The keywords `const` and `goto` are reserved.
 They are not used.
  * `true` and `false` are not keywords.
 They are boolean literals.